sindhu4512/task/1_1_2_command_line_installation.md

 permalink: /CLI/
 ---

-## User Story 1.1.2: Command Line Guided Installation
+## Command Line Guided Installation

 Use this procedure to perform basic setup without any changes or physical installation options.

 **Note:** You can use [Script Guided Installation](https://doc.owncloud.com/server/admin_manual/installation/manual_installation/script_guided_install.html) to improvise the setup.

-### Procedure to install using command line:

 1. Extract the archive contents and run the unpacking command for the tar archive: